Privacy policy of the probefahrtenbutler.com website

 Profiling

-For the purposes of this Regulation, the term:
+Definition in accordance with Article 4 of the GDPR For the purposes of this Regulation, the term

-“Profiling” any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyze or predict aspects concerning that natural person’s performance at work, economic situation, health, personal preferences, interests, reliability, behavior, location or movements;
+“profiling” means any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyze or predict aspects concerning that natural person’s performance at work, economic situation, health, personal preferences, interests, reliability, behavior, location or movements;

 Explanation: Profiling involves gathering various pieces of information about a person in order to learn more about that person.
 In the web sector, profiling is often used for advertising purposes or even for credit checks.
 For example, web or advertising analytics programs collect data about your behavior and interests on a website.
-This results in a special user profile that can be used to target advertising to a specific group.
+This results in a special user profile that can be used to target advertising to a specific target group.

 Person responsible

-Definition according to Article 4 of the GDPR
+Definition according to Article 4 of the GDPR For the purposes of this Regulation, the term:

-“Responsible person” the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law;
+“controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law;

 Explanation: In our case, we are responsible for the processing of your personal data and are therefore the “controller”.
 If we pass on collected data to other service providers for processing, these are “processors”.
 An “order processing contract (AVV)” must be signed for this.